TriValleyCoderDojo/beginner-web/session1/README.md

 <p>HTML is a markup language that we can use to add structure and formatting to our story in web browsers, like Safari or Chrome.
 When we use HTML to tell a story in the web browser, we are creating a web page.</p>
 ```

-A web page is made up of many html elements, each a tag, or more commonly a set of tags, enclosed in angle brackets.
+A web page is made up of many HTML elements, each a tag, or more commonly a set of tags, enclosed in angle brackets.
 The paragraph above is an example of how you mark a paragraph in html, by surrounding it in opening and closing `<p>` tags.

 **Description**

-To get started in web development we'll need to learn how to use html, so today we are going to:
+To get started in web development we'll need to learn how to use HTML, so today we are going to:

 * Start with a basic HTML template
 * Tell our story and use HTML to add structure and formatting
+* Display your HTML in browser to see the results

 **Demo**

-This bit of code:
+This is an example of HTML code:

 ```
 <!DOCTYPE html>